Tal Mosseri

-Tal Mosseri (טל מוסרי; born August 30, 1975) is an Israeli actor, singer and television presenter.
+Tal Mosseri (טל מוסרי; born 30 August 1975) is an Israeli actor, singer and television presenter.

 Biography

-Mosseri was born in Tel Aviv, Israel, to a Jewish family.
-He attended Thelma Yellin high school and studied acting at Tel Aviv Arts School.
+Mosseri was born in Tel Aviv, Israel, to a Jewish family, to a father of Sephardi-Mizrahi origin (Egyptian-Jewish) and a mother of Ashkenazi origin.
+He attended Thelma Yellin High School and studied acting at Tel Aviv Arts School.
 Before serving in the Israel Defense Forces, Mosseri was a member of a music band called Tzeirei Tel Aviv (Youth of Tel Aviv).

 In September 2005, Mosseri married Noam Ben-Gurion (granddaughter of David Ben-Gurion's nephew).
 They have two sons and a daughter.

 Mosseri is the older brother of actor and voice dubber Ido Mosseri.

 Television career

 Mosseri joined Arutz HaYeladim (The Kids' Channel) as a presenter in 1997.
 He left the channel in 2015 after 18 years, holding the record for the longest tenure of any presenter in the channel's history.